dwhitena/gc-ml/README.md

 # Machine Learning and AI with Go

-This is material for the 2019 "Machine learning and AI with Go" workshop at GopherCon.
-The workshop provides an intensive, comprehensive and idiomatic view on training, utilizing, evaluating, and deploying machine learning  and AI models using Go.
-We believe this class is perfect for anyone wishing to build data-driven applications that produce valuable insights, have reproducible behavior, and can be deployed within modern architectures.
+These materials are for the 2019 "Machine learning and AI with Go" workshop at GopherCon.
+The workshop provides an intensive and idiomatic view on training, utilizing, evaluating, and deploying machine learning and AI models using Go.
+This class is perfect for gophers wanting an approachable, code-first introduction to ML/AI.

 - [Slides from the workshop](https://docs.google.com/presentation/d/1igJntH89r0qT3BhD-91AewOKz9CZ9FWfOmmicxino7k/edit?usp=sharing)
 - Instructors